(Photo: Adam Mizrahi/flickr/cc)

 "That makes it more likely that some bugs will be missed by spraying campaigns or get less than a full dose of killing pesticides, allowing them to become resistant," wrote journalist and author Maryn McKenna.
 "And that scenario could play out not just in Miami but also in the similar Gulf Coast cities where federal health authorities say the disease may land next."

 As Nichelle Harriott, science and regulatory director at Beyond Pesticides, told the Herald in mid-August: "Widespread application of naled is very troubling.
 We know it's highly neurotoxic.
-Studies show that low-dose exposures are problematic over the life of a person."
+Studies show that low-dose exposures are problematic over a person's life."

-"In cases such as this," she said, "they always say that people are just going to be exposed to small amounts for very short periods of time.
+"In cases such as this," she said, "they always say that people are just going to be exposed to small amounts for very short periods.
 But how long is it going to go on?
 How long are they going to be spraying?
 Those exposures do accumulate, and we need to look at those aggregate exposures."

-Not only is the anti-Zika aerial insecticide spraying program raising health concerns in Florida and beyond, but the high-rise landscape in Miami Beach may be making such campaigns ineffective, to boot.
+The anti-Zika aerial insecticide spraying program is raising health concerns in Florida and beyond, and the high-rise landscape in Miami Beach may also make such campaigns ineffective.

-Weeks ago, as mosquitoes carrying the disease became resistant to a less-potent pesticide, Miami-Dade County turned to the more controversial naled, which the Miami Herald noted is "toxic not just to the noxious flying parasites, but also to beneficial insects like honey bees, as well as birds, some fish--and people."
+Weeks ago, as mosquitoes carrying the disease became resistant to a less potent pesticide, Miami-Dade County turned to the more controversial naled.
+The Miami Herald noted that naled is "toxic not just to the noxious flying parasites, but also to beneficial insects like honey bees, as well as birds, some fish—and people."

 The newspaper wrote: